Nope. Gordy said nope! So did the godawful thing in the sky.

 In the case of Nope, some reviews are describing it as Peele’s weakest directorial effort to date.
 I, on the other hand, feel it’s his most distressing story to date.
 His most worryingly realistic too.
 Because the message at the heart of this cautionary tale is one that strikes so close.

 It’s like, the man is completely right, isn’t he?
 We humans are so easily fascinated by danger.
-How often do we look at a threat in the eye, much like a kid staring at a weird cloud, when we should be running away?
+How often do we continue to stare at a threat in the eye, much like a kid gazing at a weird cloud, when we should be scuttling away?

 How often do we then imagine ourselves as able to befriend or even benefit from danger, especially if we have survived unspoken threats before?
 The latter, what the movie termed a bad miracle.